greg-raven/Uncommon-Sense/_posts/2010-10-18-the-tragedy-of-the-poor.md

 ---
-title: 'The tragedy of the poor'
+title: "The tragedy of the poor"
 layout: post
 categories:
 - self-improvement